-CounterSet: Citrix Provisioning StreamProcess

-The provider creates the PVS_Target and PVS_VDisk WMI objects in the root/Citrix/PVS namespace.
+CounterSet: Citrix Provisioning StreamProcess The provider creates the PVS_Target and PVS_VDisk WMI objects in the root/Citrix/PVS namespace.
 Each provisioned target device has a single instance of the PVS_Target object.
 The PVS_Target object provides information about the installed Citrix Provisioning version, and statistics for the latest boot operation.

-Counter name Туре Description Total Target Login Attempts perf_counter_rawcount The total number of target device login attempts.
-Total Target Reconnect Count perf_counter_rawcount The total amount of target device reconnects.
-Rejected Login Count - Device Not Found perf_counter_rawcount The number of target device logins that were rejected because the device was not found in the database.
-Rejected Login Count - virtual disk Not Available perf_counter_rawcount The number of target device logins that were rejected because the virtual disk was not available for the device.
-Rejected Login Count - Server Busy perf_counter_rawcount The number of target device logins that were paused because the maximum number of devices a server allows to boot was reached.
-Rejected Login Count - Server Not Available For virtual disk perf_counter_large_rawcount The number of target device logins that were rejected because no servers were available for the virtual disk.
+Counter name Туре Description Total Target Login Attempts perf_counter_large_rawcount The total number of target device login attempts.
+Total Target Reconnect Count perf_counter_large_rawcount The total number of target device reconnects.
+Rejected Login Count - Device Not Found perf_counter_large_rawcount The number of target device logins that were rejected because the device was not found in the database.

+Counter name Туре Description

+Rejected Login Count - virtual perf_counter_large_rawcount The number of target device

+disk Not Available logins that were rejected

+because the virtual disk was

+not available for the device.

+Rejected Login Count - Server perf_counter_large_rawcount The number of target device

+Busy logins that were paused

+because the maximum number

+of devices a server allows to

+boot was reached.

+Rejected Login Count - Server perf_counter_large_rawcount The number of target device

+Not Available For virtual disk logins that were rejected

+because no servers were

+available for the virtual disk.

+Vdisk WRITE failed perf_counter_large_rawcount Total count of failed attempts

+to write to a vDisk file.

+Vdisk READ failed perf_counter_large_rawcount Total count of failed attempts

+to read from a vDisk file.

+IO-Reply Send failed perf_counter_large_rawcount Total count of failed attempts

+to send vDisk IO replies.

+Device Count Active perf_counter_large_rawcount Count of devices that this

+provisioning server is currently

+streaming.

+Device Count Timeout perf_counter_large_rawcount Total count of devices that have

+no heartbeat or IO activity for

+90 seconds (default) and are

+timed out by the Citrix

+Provisioning server.

+Device Count Cache Failover perf_counter_large_rawcount Count of devices configured to

+use a local disk for write cache

+but unexpectedly fail over to

+use the write cache on the

+server.

+Device Count Forced Reconnect perf_counter_large_rawcount Total count of devices that are

+0 - forced by the provisioning

+server to reconnect.